 Dogs that are anxious, afraid, or under stressful conditions may start to tremble when they are exposed to phobic triggers, such as thunderstorms, their owner preparing to leave for work, or even visits to the vet!
 In these scenarios, trembling may be accompanied by whining, panting, or growling.
 They may also assume a distinct body posture with their ears pinned back, tail between their legs, and there may also be attempts at hiding.

-If your pet appears anxious or reacting to phobias quite often, close monitoring is recommended so you can identify potential triggers.
+If your pet appears anxious or reacts to phobias quite often, close monitoring is recommended so you can identify potential triggers.
 Once you have identified what is causing your dog’s behavior, you should take steps to reduce your pet’s exposure to the triggers.
 In extreme cases of anxiety, you may need to ask your veterinarian and a professional dog behaviorist for help in addressing the issue.

 For milder cases, there are some great options for managing dog anxiety.
 It’s difficult when your best friend has trouble settling down or displays aggressive behavior such as excessive shaking, trembling, shivering, barking, paw licking, and hyperactivity.
 Soothe their anxiety with our premium, vet-approved dog calming treats that contain only natural ingredients.

-Alpha Paw’s Calming Chews are vet recommended dog chews that contain only high-quality, non-GMO ingredients balanced in exactly the right proportions to ease your dog’s anxiety.
+Alpha Paw’s Calming Chews are vet-recommended dog chews that contain only high-quality, non-GMO ingredients balanced in exactly the right proportions to ease your dog’s anxiety.
 We don’t believe in bulking out our products and supplements with filler or unhealthy junk, so you can rest assured that you’re giving your furry friend the absolute best.

 If you notice that your dog’s trembling is triggered by certain situations, you should take steps to help your pet relax by associating these situations with positive experiences.
 You may need to consult a certified dog behavior consultant and your veterinarian.
 There may be a need to give your dog certain medications or recommend calming dog treats to help address the issue.